• Voices of Gardiner

 [“SANDY” and “DANNY” at the DRIVE-IN.]

 TRAVOLTA argued with KLEISER over the end of the song “SANDY”.
-He wanted a close-up of himself instead of the cartoon shot of a hot dog diving into a bun.
+He wanted a close-up of himself instead of the shot of a cartoon hot dog diving into a bun.
 KLEISER got his way.

 [Here’s some over-the-top FREUDIAN Symbolism for ya!]